Voice & Opera Program Information

 Vocal Solo Class

+Students registered for voice lessons must also concurrently register for VOICE 311 Vocal Solo Class in the same section as their studio teacher.
+All students (except 1st Years) are required to perform twice during each school year; 1st Years only once.
+Students will be sent their scheduled performance date(s) prior to each quarter.
 Students are expected to attend all classes.
-Up to two excused absences are allowed per quarter for the 1:00 p.m.
-Monday class time.
-The studio teacher must approve all absences.
-A request for an excused absence must also be emailed to Professor W. Stephen Smith, faculty of record for the Vocal Solo Class, prior to the absence.
-In exceptional circumstances, students may petition the coordinator of voice and opera to be excused from attending Vocal Solo Class due to required courses for another major.
-Students must fill out and have signed the conflict request form in order to be excused for a given quarter:
+Up to two excused absences are allowed per quarter.
+A request for an excused absence must be emailed to Professor W. Stephen Smith, faculty of record for the Vocal Solo Class, prior to the absence.
+Grades of [S] Satisfactory or [U] Unsatisfactory will be given by the studio teacher based on attendance, fulfilling the class performance requirement, and required attendance and/or participation in the Tichio-Finnie Master Class Series.
+In exceptional circumstances, students may petition the coordinator of voice and opera to be excused from attending Vocal Solo Class due to a conflict with a required course for another major.
+To be excused for a given quarter, students must complete the form below, obtain indicated signatures, and return it to the Office of Student Affairs.

 Vocal Solo Class Conflict Request Form